xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 This guide will use 2 Omnibus GitLab instances, configuring only the PostgreSQL services needed.
 It is intended to be the _minimal_ required configuration.
-This documentation can be expanded in the future to include SSL between all services, support for other database providers, and promoting a secondary node to primary.
+This documentation does not currently include SSL from application to database, support for other database providers, or promoting a secondary node to primary.

 The outline below should be followed in order: